The views expressed by the host on this show, documented to be almost always right 99.5% of the time.

 Thank you, sir.

-Will his demeanor tonight change as much as, say, like Al Gors did during the election when the polls told him that he needed to find his alpha mail, and he started using his big boy speech during all the uh big boy voice during all the speeches.
+Hey, with the significant change in the direction that Obama's taking right now, will his demeanor tonight change as much as, say, like Al Gores did during the election when the polls told him that he needed to find his alpha male and he started using his big boy speech during all the big boy voice during all the speeches?

-It was you know, it was such an obvious put on fake, you know, yeah, no.
+It was, you know, it was such an obvious put-on fake, you know, will Obama's change be that obvious tonight in demeanor as well as?

 I mean, let me ask you a question.